juju/docs/src/en/controllers-backup.md

 usage: `juju restore-backup --id=<ID> | --file=<filname> [-b] [-m | --model]
 [--upload-tools] [--constraints=<string>]`

-If the state server for the environment is still operational it can be restored from one of the stored backups by specifying the ID:
+If the controller is still operational it can be restored from one of the stored backups by specifying the ID:

 ```bash
 juju restore-backup --id=20160429-091622.e94566bc-d02d-4a14-8ec2-e2dbed2f2ec4
 ```

 It is also possible to restore from a local backup file by instead specifying the filename.
-This will then be uploaded to the state server and used to restore it:
+This will then be uploaded to the controller and used to restore it:

 ```bash
 juju restore-backup --file=backup.tar.gz
 ```
-In the case that the original state server no longer exists, it is possible to re-bootstrap the environment and restore the backup to the new state-server.
+In the case that the original controller no longer exists, it is possible to re-bootstrap the environment and restore the backup to the new controller.
 To do this, use the '-b' switch:

 ```bash